 The media has played a huge role in misrepresenting black natural hair for a very long time now.
-The mainstream has always celebrated black women like Naomi Campbell, Halle Berry and Tyra Banks, who all have strong Eurocentric facial features and straight hair.
+The mainstream has always celebrated black women like Naomi Campbell, Halle Berry and Tyra Banks, who all have strong Eurocentric facial features and wear their hair straight.

 For a long time this created the false impression that a black woman with dreadlocks, cornrows or an afro could never make it onto glossy magazine covers.

 Of course iconic comedienne Whoopi Goldberg, fashionista and singer Solange Knowles, and local musician Thandiswa Mazwai have always kept their hair in natural styles, but society has heralded their brand of beauty as charming only recently.

 This shows how the way in which we choose to wear our hair can be such a politically influenced decision.